What is 4K TV?

 Just how good is the picture?

 Until very recently, 4K was the very best screen resolution available.
-You can expect an impressive picture, almost like looking through a window than at a screen.
+You can expect an impressive picture: one which feels more like looking through a window than at a screen.
 Enjoy clean lines, subtle and smooth rendering of colours, and an almost three-dimensional effect.

 How big should I go?